haxegon/plugin_layers/README.md

  - Move, rotate, and scale layers independently.
  - Easily apply movement, rotation and scaling to the screen layer - useful for e.g. screenshake effects.

-**Layers** is very lightweight, and has no dependancies on other libraries or plugins.
+**Layers** is very lightweight, and has no dependancies on other libraries or plugins (other than Haxegon).

 ## Setup